 Simple concepts can make a HUGE difference to the enjoyment of your garden space and particularly so, when it is a micro garden.
 Designers use these principles all over the world to make spaces really stand out and visually beautiful.
 Less really can be more if you know how.

-10 Tips for Creating Stunning Gardens in Small Spaces
+10 Tips for Beautiful Gardens in Small Spaces

 “Flowers are the beautiful hieroglyphics of nature with which she indicates how much she loves us.” – Goethe